dotnet/android-samples/android5.0/ScreenCapture/README.md

 ---
 name: Xamarin.Android - ScreenCapture
-description: This sample demonstrates how to use Media Projection API to capture device screen in real time and show it on a SurfaceView.
-Instructions Launch...
+description: "Demonstrates how to use Media Projection API to capture device screen in real time and show it on a SurfaceView (Android Lollipop)"
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+extensions:
+    tags:
+    - androidlollipop
 urlFragment: android50-screencapture
 ---
 # ScreenCapture